timescale/docs.timescale.com-content/api.md

 large, setting intervals too small can lead to *many* chunks, which corresponds to increased planning latency for some types of queries.

->ttt One caveat is that the total chunk size is actually dependent on both the underlying data size *and* any indexes, so some care might be taken if you make heavy use of expensive index types (e.g., some PostGIS geospatial indexes).
+>:TIP: One caveat is that the total chunk size is actually dependent on both the underlying data size *and* any indexes, so some care might be taken if you make heavy use of expensive index types (e.g., some PostGIS geospatial indexes).
 During testing, you might check your